New in Sketch — Independent borders, selection colors, and more Learn more

 Boolean operations are non-destructive, so you can keep tweaking shapes to see what works best

-Editing combined shapes in the Layer List
+Editing combined shapes

-You can expand a combined shape just like a normal group in the Layer List.
-The group will contain all the different shapes that make up your combined shape, along with the Boolean operation that you applied to it.
+You can expand a combined shape in the Layer List just like a normal group.
+The group contains all the shapes that make up your combined shape, along with the Boolean operation applied to each.

 You can quickly apply a different Boolean operation from the Layer List